IlhamGhaza/lockflare/README.md

 ## Usage

 Upon launching the application, users can navigate through different sections, each dedicated to a specific cryptographic algorithm.
 Interactive interfaces allow users to input data, apply encryption techniques, and observe the results, thereby enhancing their understanding of cryptographic processes.

+### Theme & Localization

+- Toggle between light and dark themes via the profile page.
+The preference is persisted using GetStorage.
+- Switch between English (`en`) and Indonesian (`id`) at runtime using the language selector on the profile page.
+All texts use GetX `.tr` keys, ensuring instant localization.

 ## Contributing